Allanetizen/Azure-Cloud-DevOps/README.md

 -	add name, region & review create and create again
 -	Go to resource, containers click + container , add anonymous access

+## How to enable Autocomplete Pipeline trigger
+- got to pipeline and edit
+- triggers, enable Continuous Deployment of the branch

+## Application monitoring/Debugging
+-	Go to your app on azure
+-	check application maps
+-	Failures
+-	Logs
+-	Tables then run